You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 What are the generic sources for hydroxyzine hydrochloride and what is the scope of patent protection?

-Hydroxyzine hydrochloride is the generic ingredient in five branded drugs marketed by Baxter Hlthcare, Altana, Am Regent, Dr Reddys, Fresenius Kabi Usa, Hospira, Pharmafair, Smith And Nephew, Solopak, Watson Labs, Wyeth Ayerst, Organon Usa Inc, Pfizer, Roerig, Alpharma Us Pharms, Apozeal Pharms, Bionpharma, Chartwell Rx, Hikma, Kv Pharm, Lannett Co Inc, Pai Holdings Pharm, Rising, Able, Actavis Elizabeth, Amneal Pharm, Aurobindo Pharma Ltd, Epic Pharma Llc, Graviti Pharms, Halsey, Heritage Pharma, Hetero Labs Ltd Iii, Ivax Pharms, Kvk Tech, Mutual Pharm, Northstar Hlthcare, Nuvo Pharms Inc, Pliva, Prinston Inc, Purepac Pharm, Quantum Pharmics, Sandoz, Somerset Theraps Llc, Strides Pharma Intl, Sun Pharm Inds Inc, Sun Pharm Industries, Superpharm, and Usl Pharma, and is included in one hundred and five NDAs.
+Hydroxyzine hydrochloride is the generic ingredient in five branded drugs marketed by Baxter Hlthcare, Altana, Am Regent, Dr Reddys, Fresenius Kabi Usa, Hospira, Pharmafair, Smith And Nephew, Solopak, Watson Labs, Wyeth Ayerst, Organon Usa Inc, Pfizer, Roerig, Alpharma Us Pharms, Apozeal Pharms, Bionpharma, Chartwell Rx, Hikma, Kv Pharm, Lannett Co Inc, Novitium Pharma, Pai Holdings Pharm, Rising, Able, Actavis Elizabeth, Amneal Pharm, Aurobindo Pharma Ltd, Epic Pharma Llc, Graviti Pharms, Halsey, Heritage, Hetero Labs Ltd Iii, Ivax Pharms, Kvk Tech, Mutual Pharm, Northstar Hlthcare, Nuvo Pharms Inc, Pliva, Prinston Inc, Purepac Pharm, Quantum Pharmics, Sandoz, Somerset Theraps Llc, Strides Pharma Intl, Sun Pharm Inds Inc, Sun Pharm Industries, Superpharm, and Usl Pharma, and is included in one hundred and six NDAs.
 Additional information is available in the individual branded drug profile pages.

 Summary for HYDROXYZINE HYDROCHLORIDE